-- Boil the milk on the medium flame for around 15-20 minutes until the milk reduces to ⅓.
+- Boil the milk on a medium flame for around 15-20 minutes until the milk reduces to ⅓.

 - In a small bowl take lemon juice along with ½ Cup water and mix.

-- Reduce the flame and Start adding lemon water to the milk and mix with a ladle.
+- Reduce the flame Start adding lemon water to the milk and mix with a ladle.

-- After sometimes milk will curdle and green colored water will be seen along with the curdled milk.
+- After sometimes the milk will curdle and green-colored water will be seen along with the curdled milk.

 - Switch off the flame and strain the Chana using a strainer.

-- Place the Chana covered with cloth in a flat surface and place some weight over the Chana for around 30 minutes to separate water from the Chana.
+- Place the Chana covered with a cloth on a flat surface and place some weight over the Chana for around 30 minutes to separate water from the Chana.

 - Take 4 Tbsp. of Warm milk in a bowl and add Semolina and mix those properly.

-- Now take the Chana in a plate and start kneading with your hand to make a smooth lump-free paste.
+- Now take the Chana on a plate and start kneading with your hand to make a smooth lump-free paste.

-- Divide the mixture into 15 Ping-Pong ball sized portion.
+- Divide the mixture into 15 Ping-Pong ball-sized portions.

-- Now take one Chana ball and using your hand start rolling the ball into a 5-6 inch ling Cylindrical thread of equal dimension.
+- Now take one Chana ball and using your hand start rolling the ball into a 5-6 inch long Cylindrical thread of equal dimension.

 - Now make a knot by twisting both the edge of the thread.
 If you found any crack while making the knot then just softly press that portion to cover the crack.

-- Following the same process prepare rest of the Jilapis.
+- Following the same process prepare the rest of the Jilapis.

-- We need a sugar syrup of a consistency of between 1 and 2 string.
+- We need a sugar syrup of consistency of between 1 and 2 strings.

-- Boil it on the medium flame for around 8-10 minutes.
+- Boil it on a medium flame for around 8-10 minutes.